babblequest/docex-ij-plugins/README.md

 Lighting Correction
 Image Segmentation

-All other code is freely availabile under the GNU General Public License.
+All code is freely availabile under the GNU General Public License.

-For more information email Steven Parker (parker@babblequest.com)
+For more information email Steven Parker (parker@babblequest.org)